Rupee breaches 95 mark for first time, hits fresh record low - BusinessToday

 The Indian currency crossed the 95 mark to the dollar for the first time ever during Monday's trade amid a crash in equity market and sustained FII selling.
 The Indian currency hit a record low of 95.14 to the US dollar.
+Later, the currency closed on a flat note at 94.83 to the dollar.

 The currency has become Asia’s worst-performing currency, falling 4.1% against the US dollar (USD) since January 1, 2026.